RakeshPaiR/Websites-clone/README.md

-# Twitter-clone
+# Websites-clone
-An attempt to clone twitter website
+An attempt to clone popular websites